ericinlinux/BDiSN_Assignment_6_old/README.md

 # Notes to myself

-How to eliminate the nodes that does not have the values? dropnan on them?
+[Solved] How to eliminate the nodes that does not have the values? dropnan on them?

-Networkx or numpy operations only?
+[Solved] Networkx or numpy operations only?

-Dont be stupid!
+[Solved] Dont be stupid!
 They used alcohol!

-Convert weights of the edges to float!!!
+[Solved] Convert weights of the edges to float!!!